marolAI/seams-workshop.github.io/README.md

  14. should show your local repo on the left, and the main repo / branch on the right; on the left, select the branch you made edits in (should be master, unless you actively changed some settings)
  17. click "compare branches and continue"
  18. in the next chunk, just fill in a brief title for your collected commits, then any other detail pertinent in the larger textbox (e.g., an issue number in the format #N if you're making changes to resolve a particular issue)
+ 19. after this, request the merge, and someone will review it in the main repository.
+If you need to make more tweaks to this particular work (i.e., correcting spelling, path to some image), you can use the process above starting after the "fork" step.
+As long as the merge request hasn't been completed, any additional work you do will be included.

 ## Getting Started